 If you don’t have any, you can always cook and cool the rice ahead of time to make things easier.

 Here’s another side dish that will satisfy your spicy cravings.

 Spicy Korean tofu is a hot take on the classic dubu jorim, a tofu dish braised in a simple soy sauce-based sauce.

 For a savory and spicy sauce, just add chili powder, garlic, sugar, and sesame oil to the mix.
-For a soft and perfectly braised tofu, always choose a firm one.

 13. Beef Bulgogi